PatrickD321/Pewlett_Hackard_Analysis2/README.md

     needed to filled.
 Figure 5 shows the query which is 90,038

 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+Employee slated for mentorship programs are determine by the amount years employed to the company.
+The mentorship_eligibilty query which returns current personel born in the year 1965 gives a total 1940 names figure 5